komunitin/komunitin-api/accounting/README.md

 If not a string, then the `meta` field is an object with a field `type` that identifies the scheme of the meta object.

 The protocol may be extended with different types for the meta field, including encrypted content for better privacy.
-That will be relevant for extern transfers.
+That will be relevant for external transfers.

 ### Transaction
 A transaction is the unit of change in the Accounting API.
 A transaction contains typically just one transfer, but servers may add additional transfers in a transaction to implement features such as taxes.
 All transfers in a transaction will be committed all or none atomically, and in the specified order.